Peeyush-Pareek/Java/README.md

 11) Write Java code to remove Elements from an ArrayList.
 ArrayList implements list interface, where elements may be added or removed dynamically from the original list.
 Also, if added elements exceed the initial list size, the list is dynamically expanded.
 12) Write Java code to implement HashMap
 13) Write Java code to implement Circular LinkedList
+14) Write a Java program to construct a Binary Search Tree and perform deletion and In-order traversal.